tardate/LittleArduinoProjects/Electronics101/HallEffectSwitch/README.md

 The chip is rated for continuous output current of 25mA, so that is sufficient to drive an LED (as demonstrated here).
 For other switching applications, the output can be used to switch a transistor or pull a microcontroller output low.

+It works across a wide supply voltage range of 4.5 to 24 volts - which is very handy!

 Since the chip is configured as open collector, the LED and and current-limiting resistor sink into the output pin (rather than be driven by the output pin).

 Testing with some neodymium magnets, I get a strong full-on when the south pole of the magnets are